50 Feel-Good Facts to Cure Quarantine Boredom

 The act of smiling can make you happier.

-Still not in the best mood of all time?
+Still not in a great mood?
 Try smiling.
-One 2009 study presented at the British Psychological Society's annual conference found that even if a smile is forced, the brain still responds to the expression by releasing chemicals that improve your mood.
-And for more things that will have you feeling great, check out these 40 Happy Facts That Will Put a Smile on Your Face.
+One notable 2009 study presented at the British Psychological Society's annual conference found that even if a smile is forced, the brain still responds to the expression by releasing chemicals that improve your mood.